-Domestic Production and Use: Cultured quartz crystal production capacity still exists in the United States but would require considerable refurbishment to be brought online.
+Domestic Production and Use: Cultured quartz crystal production capacity exists in the United States, but after years of inactivity, facilities would require considerable refurbishment to be brought online.
 In the past several years, cultured quartz crystal was increasingly produced overseas, primarily in Asia.
 Electronic applications accounted for most industrial uses of quartz crystal; other uses included special optical applications.
-Lascas mining and processing in Arkansas ended in 1997 and, in 2010, no U.S. firms reported the production of cultured quartz crystals.
+Lascas mining and processing in Arkansas ended in 1997 and, in 2012, no U.S. firms reported the production of cultured quartz crystals.